 Emergency Planning and Crisis Response

 Fairfax County Public Schools' main goal is to keep students and staff safe at school.
 Our crisis and emergency response plans have been cited as a national model.
-We continually work with county, state, and federal health, safety, and emergency personnel leaders to ensure coordinated responses to potential threats.
+We work with health, safety, and emergency personnel leaders to coordinate responses to threats.
 We also drill for emergency situations and then review and revise plans as needed.

 Response contingencies to critical incidents are researched and tested through mandatory drills and functional exercises in all schools and centers.
 Two lockdown drills are conducted each school year in accordance with Virginia law as part of an FCPS comprehensive options based approach to responding to potentially violent intruders in the facility or on school grounds.
 These mandatory drills and other safety training programs are designed for all staff and students to provide for the safest possible school environment.